shajeen/spreadsheet-to-cpplib/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Use case**
+Describe the specific use case or scenario where this feature would be helpful.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or examples about the feature request here.

+**Implementation suggestions**
+If you have ideas about how this could be implemented, please share them here.